-- Currently there are over 3 million direct care workers and, by 2030, the industry will need approximately 5 million. - Homecare workers are the fastest growing jobs in the country; the demand for these positions is expected to increase by 70% in the next 20 years. - In 2023 the average wage of a Homecare worker was \$15.27 with few benefits, make recruiting difficult.
-Homecare Cooperatives paid on average \$17.28 per hour, with employees having decision making power on the direction of the entity. - The homecare industry has an ageing workforce with a median age of 48.
-In 2021, 57% of homecare workers were over 45, with 12% over 65. - The industry experiences a persistently high turnover rate of close to 79% compared to 30% turnover for homecare cooperatives. - Census data compiled by The ICA Group
+- Currently there are about 3 million direct care workers and, by 2030, the industry will need approximately 5 million. - Homecare workers are the fastest growing jobs in the country; the demand for these positions is expected to increase by 70% in the next 20 years. - Low wages, in 2021 the average wage of a homecare worker was \$14.09 with few benefits, make recruiting difficult. - The homecare industry has an ageing workforce with a median age of 48.
+In 2021, 57% of homecare workers were over 45, with 12% over 65. - The industry experiences a persistently high turnover rate of close to 75%.
+Census data compiled by PHI (formally the Paraprofessional Healthcare Institute